 Pace University is committed to providing a safe and healthful work environment for our entire staff and student body.
-The following Exposure Control Plan (ECP) is provided to eliminate or minimize occupational exposure to Bloodborne pathogens in accordance with the Occupational Safety and Health Administration (OSHA) standard 29 CFR 1910.1030, "Occupational Exposure to Bloodborne Pathogens."
-For a detailed description, please visit https://www.pace.edu/sites/default/files/2022-04/pace-university-bloodborne-pathogens-exposure-control-plan-2012.pdf.
+The following Exposure Control Plan (ECP) is provided to eliminate or minimize occupational exposure to bloodborne pathogens in accordance with the Occupational Safety and Health Administration (OSHA) standard 29 CFR 1910.1030, Occupational Exposure to Bloodborne Pathogens.
+For a detailed description, download Bloodborne Pathogens Exposure Control Plan (PDF).